roweno-heijmans/roweno.academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).

 [[education.courses]]
-  course = "RMSc in Economics"
-  institution = "Tilburg University" year = 2015
+  course = "MSc Research in Economics" institution = "Tilburg University" year = 2015